top of page

 Our Philosophy | Theory of Change

 At Especially Everyone, we believe purpose, human connection, and overall individual well-being can be achieved through the power of music and community.
-We advocate for sensory-friendly, inclusive concert experiences for people of all abilities in support of creating accessible social environments for neurodivergent adults.
-Especially Everyone leverages our experience in music, concert production, and various therapeutic disciplines to advocate for and facilitate environments where people of all abilities can connect, thrive, and belong as part of a vibrant community.
+We advocate for sensory-friendly, inclusive experiences that go beyond accessibility to celebrate neurodiversity as a valuable part of human variation.

-Standing by the ‘nothing about us without us’ principles, we are committed to ensuring our work reflects the authentic, neuroformative voice of our community.
-All programs, voice, language, and initiatives are co-created, reviewed, and approved by our ‘Our Voice Committee’ before publishing.
+Standing by the 'nothing about us without us' principles, we are committed to ensuring our work reflects the authentic, neuroformative voice of our community.
+All programs, voice, language, and initiatives are co-created, reviewed, and approved by our 'Our Voices' Advisory Board before implementation.

 Theory of Change Model

-By redefining what it means to connect and belong, we ensure that neurodivergent adults find their tribe and thrive in a world that values neurodiversity.
+By redefining what it means to connect and belong, we ensure that neurodivergent adults find their community and thrive in a world that celebrates neurological differences as strengths. 🎶💙

 bottom of page